IceAsteroid/wl-ExecHandler.sh/README.md

   Restart or keep COMMAND running based on options.
   Use only one of -r or -k.
   Both -c and -w options must be specified.
 Note:
+  The -r option restarts the command if running, otherwise just start it.
+  The -k option doesn't run the command if running, otherwise just start it.
-    This script removes the BG '&' symbol if presented, which forces COMMAND , to run in forground.
+  This script removes the BG '&' symbol if presented, which forces COMMAND
+    , to run in forground.
 Example:
     wl-ExecHandler.sh -c "emacs --daemon" -w "[ -f emacsExist ] && _COMMAND_ && notify-send 'Emacs daemon started.'"
 ```